Borlay/Borlay.Protocol/README.md

 # Borlay.Protocol
 Fast protocol with data serialization.
 On my laptop it handles more than 10k request per second, it's couple times faster than WCF or .Net Core Rest service.
-Data serialization are very fast and compact.
+And Data serialization is very compact.

 ## Example